 2. Avoid long leases during high-growth periods.

 Even when renting traditional office spaces, you might be able to negotiate a shorter lease.
 FLEX by SquareFoot offers our clients lease term flexibility and office services typically only provided by coworking operators.
 Benefiting both you as the tenant and the landlord.
 If a lease of even one to two years brings up some commitment phobia (particularly for start-ups!), it might be a sign that your company could thrive in a co-working space.
 Most co-working spaces have multiple short-term lease options that allow you re-adjust easily when changes to the company arise, plus the convenient amenities of a shared space.
 Eventually, the inflated rates that come with the flexibility force companies to move on from co-working, but it can be an ideal starting point for small teams (2-10 employees) with too much volatility to make a long-term lease commitment.

 4. Read the lease!

 Breaking a commercial office space lease should never be an afterthought.
-The best way to avoid, or at lease prepare for, breaking a lease is to read the lease thoroughly and identify all information relevant to breaking the lease early.
+The best way to avoid, or at least prepare for, breaking a lease is to read the lease thoroughly and identify all information relevant to breaking the lease early.
 You particularly want to keep an eye out for financial penalties that may be related to breaking a lease, how the security deposit comes into play, and whether you have a right to sublet the property.
 If you aren’t sure where your company will be two years or even six months from now, familiarize yourself with the options above — if the one that sounds best for you isn’t included in the lease, negotiate!